TwoFistedJustice/square-pie/docs/a_quick_doc_guide.md

 ##### Why

-Adding spaces to any html paragraph has unexpected consequenses. leaving this off allows for the (usually) default word-wrap property to do it's thing.
+Adding spaces to any html paragraph has unexpected consequences. leaving this off allows for the (usually) default word-wrap property to do it's thing.

 ### MD024: no-duplicate-heading/no-duplicate-header